layer5io/linkerd-service-mesh-workshop/lab-1/README.md

 3. Jaeger ([site](https://www.jaegertracing.io/))
 4. Dashboard ([site](https://linkerd.io/2/reference/architecture/#dashboard))

-You will use Prometheus and Grafana for collecting and viewing metrics, and [Jaeger](https://www.jaegertracing.io/) for viewing distribued traces.
+You will use Meshery for collecting and viewing metrics, and Jaeger for viewing distribued traces.

 <h2>
   <a href="../lab-2/README.md">